SarvarKh/ofn-wiki/Who.md

 # Founding Partners <a id="Partners">

-The Open Food Web Foundation has been instigated and supported in its establishment by a suite of local food enterprises, mostly in Victoria (but also in other states) in Australia.
+The Open Food Foundation has been instigated and supported in its establishment by a suite of local food enterprises, mostly in Victoria (but also in other states) in Australia.
 These include:
 * [Eaterprises Australia](www.eaterprises.com.au) - Melbourne
 * [Food Connect](www.foodconnect.com.au) - Brisbane and Sydney
 * [The Food Garden](http://www.foodgarden.com.au/) - Castlemaine and Central Victoria